XavierTheCreator/LEETCODE/README.md

 # LEETCODE
-A record of the problems I've solved on leetcode/ hackrank using Java
+A record of the problems I've solved on leetcode/ hackrank using Java and Python